ivanbanov/bellroy-ui/README.md

 # Bellroy

-Elm project using Vite for the bundling and Express to mock the back-end.
+Elm project using Vite for the bundling and Express to mock the backend.
+The styles are done with Tailwind CSS.

 ## Try it out